freeCodeCamp/devdocs/docs/file-scrapers.md

 mv man7.org/linux/man-pages/ docs/man/
 ```

-## NumPy

-Nothing to do — the scraper downloads and extracts the HTML archive into
-`docs/numpy~$VERSION` automatically when it's missing.

-## OpenGL

-Nothing to do — the scraper downloads the reference pages into
-`docs/opengl~$VERSION` automatically when they're missing.

 ## OpenJDK
 Search 'Openjdk' in https://www.debian.org/distrib/packages, find the `openjdk-$VERSION-doc` package,
 download it, extract it with `dpkg -x $PACKAGE ./` and move `./usr/share/doc/openjdk-16-jre-headless/api/`